 Summer Weekend Meals for Kids

 Launching Summer 2020!
-Children should not have to worry about when and where their next meal will come from when school lets out for the summer, which is why we need your help creating a Summer Weekend Meals for Kids Program!
+Children should not have to worry about when and where their next meal will come from when school ends for the summer.

-Each weekend, during the 12-week summer break, children will receive a kid-friendly, nutritious, and filling meal box that will include 2 breakfast items, 2 lunch items, 2 dinner items, 2 healthy snacks, and 1 fruit or vegetable.
+Each weekend, during the 12-week summer break, children will receive a kid-friendly, nutritious, and filling food package that will include 2 breakfast items, 2 lunch items, 2 dinner items, and 2 healthy snacks.
 Throughout the summer, weekend meal boxes will also include useful personal care items and kitchen utensils, along with books and toys to help meet a variety of needs during the summer break.
 Each pickup site will include bins of local, farm-fresh produce that children and their families can select from to supplement their summer weekend meal box.